emmercm/igir/README.md

 ## How do I obtain ROMs?

-Emulators are generally legal, as long as they don't include copyrighted software such as a system BIOS.
+Emulators are generally legal, as long as they don't include copyrighted software such as a console BIOS.
 Downloading ROM files that you do not own is piracy and is illegal in many countries.

 [Dumping.Guide](https://dumping.guide/start) and  [Emulation General Wiki](https://emulation.gametechwiki.com/index.php/Ripping_games) are some of the best resources for legally creating ROM files from games you own.
 Here is a condensed version that isn't guaranteed to be up-to-date: